ksjdragon/packsim/README.md

 ```

 #### Search
 This mode searches for equilibrium until `eq_stop_count` equilibria are found.
-Additionally, if the nullity of the Hessian at the equilibrium is greater than 2.
-(This is due to periodicity, as any translation is another equilibrium.)
+Additionally, the nullity of the Hessian at the equilibrium may be greater than 2.
+(2 is guaranteed by periodicity, as any translation is another equilibrium.)
 In this case, the `manifold_step_size` parameter is used to traverse along it.

 ```jsonc
 {